toptal/granite/docs/tutorial.md

   let(:book) { Book.new(title: 'First book', available: available) }

   describe 'preconditions' do
-    context 'with available book' do
+    context 'with an available book' do
       let(:available) { true }
       it { is_expected.to be_satisfy_preconditions }
     end

-    context 'with unavailable book' do
+    context 'with an unavailable book' do
       let(:available) { false }
       it { is_expected.to be_invalid }
       it { is_expected.not_to satisfy_preconditions }